 Dear IU Chemistry Colleagues, Alumni, and Friends,

-As many of you know, fluctuations in funding from the university, state, and federal agencies continue to impact our ability to educate the next generation of chemists and keep our department at the forefront of research.
-The entire department and I are extremely grateful for your continued and generous support.
-Without the contributions of our alumni, friends, and colleagues, we would certainly struggle to meet our research and educational goals.
+Since early July, 2020, our research enterprise has been steadily recovering, adhering to COVID safety protocols.
+This has been an exceptionally challenging time for the department, with very deep budget cuts and uncertainty about funding from the university, state, and federal agencies over the next few years as the country and world feel the impacts of the pandemic.
+It would be impossible to educate the next generation of chemists and keep our department at the forefront of research without your generous support, for which we are profoundly grateful.
 Because of you, our undergraduate program remains among the strongest in the College, our graduate program is thriving, and our excellent faculty can continue at the highest level of excellence in research.

-I hope you enjoy this online version of our Alumni Journal.
-We would love to get feedback from you.
+It is impossible to touch on all of the exciting developments in one letter, so I hope you enjoy the full online version of our Alumni Journal, which includes articles covering our undergrads, grads, faculty, staff, and alumni, on topics ranging from the successful new entrepreneurial enterprises, to upgrades to our shared research facilities.
 Additional news updates are regularly posted on the Chemistry website: http://www.chem.indiana.edu/.
-Please keep in touch, and if you are in town, be sure to stop in to see us!
+Please keep in touch, and once we’re on the other side of the pandemic, be sure to stop in to see us!

 Caroline Chick Jarrold